cppalliance/safe-cpp/proposal/draft.md

 ## Memory safety as terms and conditions

-Memory-safe languages are predicated on a basic observation of human nature: people would rather try something, and only then ask for help if it doesn't work.
-For programming, this means developers try to use a library, and only then read the docs if they can't get it to work.
-This has proven very dangerous, since appearing to work is not the same as working.
+Memory-safe languages are predicated on a basic observation of programmer behavior: devs try to use a library and then only consult the docs if their first few attempts don't seem to work.
+This is dangerous to program correctness, since seeming to work is not the same as working.

-Many C++ functions have preconditions that are only known after careful of their perusal of their documentation.
-Preconditions can be anything; users don't come with expectations as to what safe usage should look like.
+Many C++ functions have preconditions that are only known after careful perusal of their documentation.
 Violating preconditions, which is possible with benign-looking usage, causes undefined behavior and opens your software to attack. **Software safety and security should not be predicated on programmers following documentation.**

-Here's the value proposition: compiler and library vendors make an extra effort to provide a robust environment so that users _don't have to read the docs_.
+Here's the memory safety value proposition: compiler and library vendors make an extra effort to provide a robust environment so that users _don't have to read the docs_.
 No matter how they use the language and library, their actions will not raise undefined behavior and open the software to safety-related exploits.
 No system can guard against all misuse, and hastily written code may have plenty of logic bugs.
 But those logic bugs won't lead to memory safety vulnerabilities.

 Consider an old libc function, `std::isprint`,[@isprint] that exhibits unsafe design.
 This function takes an `int` parameter. _But it's not valid to call `std::isprint` for all int arguments_.
 The preconditions state the function be called only with arguments between -1 and 255: